The world's largest dividend payer is Brazilian and state-owned; check the list – Money Times

 Colombia also saw a big increase from 2021, with $4.2 billion in dividends in Q2 2022 compared to $0.2 billion in 2021.

-“The strong result from emerging markets – dividends up 22.7% on an underlying basis – is particularly impressive given the wide dispersion of performance in this region,” he points out.
+“The strong result from emerging markets – dividends up 22.7% on an underlying basis – is particularly impressive given the wide dispersion of performance in this region.”

 In addition, Janus Henderson points out that seasonal players also favored Brazilian dividends in the second quarter of this year, which supported the emerging market exchange rate mix for the quarter.